AleDiBen/RevShell/README.md

 5. Enjoy :)

 ## Examples
-Before starting the executable make sure you have started a listener on your favorite (Linux) distribution (eg. Kali Linux).
+Before starting the executable make sure you have started a listener on your favorite (Linux) distribution.
+I use netcat on Kali Linux.

 > Open a cmd session
 ```